Mieske History, Family Crest & Coats of Arms

 Mieske Spelling Variations

+In the medieval era, many different cultural groups lived in the German states.
+There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Mieske include Meske, Meeske, Mieske, Mesec, Messec, Messeck, Meseck, Mesech, Messech, Mesac and many more.

 Early Notables of the Mieske family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Mieske Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Mieske Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Mieske family to the New World and Oceana
+Migration of the Mieske family

 Since medieval times, the state of Prussia has played an important part in the history of Germany.
 The state's military powers were historically very strong, and endured until after the Second World War, when the territory was broken up and divided between the Soviet Union, Poland, East Germany and West Germany.
 A spurt of migration followed, with some Prussians going elsewhere in Europe and many others crossing the ocean to North America.
 Most entered the United States through Philadelphia.
 Some remained there, while more moved on to the states of Ohio, Texas, Illinois, California, New York, and Maryland.
 Others traveled to Canada and settled Ontario and the prairie provinces.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Mieske or a variant listed above: August Meseck, who came to Texas with his wife Auguste in 1846.

-Contemporary Notables of the name Mieske (post 1700)
+|Contemporary Notables of the name Mieske (post 1700) ||+|